p4-team/ctf/2018-08-18-whitehat/re04/README.md

   }
 ```

-It checks if the third's argument length is equal to 35:
+Then it checks if the third's argument length is equal to 35:
 ```c++
   v15 = v12[2];
   v16 = (int)(v15 + 1);